 During the Visioning phase, visions and goals will be crafted and vetted through a series of Plan Commission working sessions.
 Working hand-in-hand, help us craft a vision statement that will guide the development of Winnetka Futures 2040 Plan.
 The Village invites you to take part in the decision-making process, shaping a vision for Winnetka’s key pillars that focus on different aspects of community planning and living in Winnetka.

-Below is a schedule of the visioning working sessions, in conjunction with the regular Plan Commission meetings:
+Below is a schedule of the Plan Commission visioning working sessions:

 We look forward to hearing your thoughts!